CN-UPB/ml-for-resource-allocation/README.md

 pip install -r requirements.txt
 ```

+If there are issues with the installation, check `requirements_freeze.txt`, which is a superset of the required dependencies but with specific version numbers.
+With this environment, I successfully ran the notebooks.

 ## Usage

 All code in this repository is Python code running in Jupyter notebooks.
 After installing the requirements above, you can run Jupyter Lab as follows: